-The sales momentum the Company built in late 2016 continued throughout 2017, and together with accomplishments in several other areas of our business, strengthened Citi Trends' profits significantly for the year.
-Total sales for the year ended February 3, 2018 increased 8.6% to \$755 million, including a 4.5% increase in comparable store sales for the 53 weeks of 2017 when compared with the similar 53 weeks for the period ended February 4, 2017.
-Underscoring our sales growth, all three ticket and transaction metrics were favorable, and all five of our major merchandise categories contributed to the sales improvement.
-This top-line expansion, combined with significant leveraging of selling, general and administrative expenses during 2017, was the key driver behind our increase in profits for the year.
-Net income in 2017 improved to \$14.6 million, or \$1.03 per diluted share, compared with \$13.3 million, or \$0.91 per diluted share in 2016.
-However, when 2017 net income is adjusted for proxy contest expenses and the impact of tax reform, adjusted net income per diluted share increased 38.5% to \$1.26.
+The Company made progress on a number of financial and operational fronts in fiscal 2018.
+Total sales for the year ended February 2, 2019 increased 1.9% to \$770 million, including a 1.6% increase in comparable store sales for the 52 weeks in fiscal 2018 when compared with the same 52-week period of 2017.
+In addition to sales increases, we exercised tight control over expenses and continued to grow our store base, while also working on several initiatives that are in various stages of providing us with opportunities to improve our merchandising capabilities and reduce our cost structure.
+Net income in 2018 improved to \$21.4 million, or \$1.64 per diluted share, compared with \$14.6 million, or \$1.03 per diluted share in 2017.
+Even when 2017 net income is adjusted for proxy contest expenses and the impact of tax reform, adjusted net income per diluted share increased 30% to \$1.64 per diluted share from \$1.26 per diluted share in 2017.
 Our compensation program is designed to align the interests of management and stockholders and to link Company performance with executive pay, such that the Company's achievement of challenging financial goals results in payment of annual incentives to our executive officers.
-As discussed in the "Annual Cash Incentives" section below, we attained 103.6% of our Adjusted EBITDA target, resulting in cash incentives being paid to our named executive officers at a rate equal to 119.6% of the target award.
+While we made progress in a number of areas during 2018, we did not reach our financial goals.
+Accordingly, as discussed in the "Annual Cash Incentives" section below, we attained 88.2% of our Adjusted EBITDA target, resulting in no cash incentives being paid to our named executive officers.

 Adjusted net income per diluted share is a non-GAAP measure.
-See the reconciliations under "Key Operating Statistics" on page 21 of our Form 10-K for the fiscal year ended on February 3, 2018 for a reconciliation to GAAP net income.
+See the reconciliations under "Key Operating Statistics" on page 23 of our Form 10-K for the fiscal year ended on February 2, 2019 for a reconciliation to GAAP net income.